cncf/k8s-conformance/instructions.md

 type: distribution
 description: 'The Yoyodyne Turbo Encabulator is a superb Kubernetes distribution for all of your Encabulating needs.'
 ```

-### Sample PR

-See https://github.com/mml/k8s-conformance/pull/1 for a sample.

 ## Amendment for Private Review